 .
 Figures 20 and 21.
-Regular balconies with a console of about one meter appear in Qom in the 1960s and the development of the technique of working with fabricated steel profiles; But in earlier examples, the serrated edges on the façade (described in the text) were a dominant pattern (right-source: Authors; left- archive of road and urbanism ministry branch of Qom))
+Regular balconies with a console of about one meter appear in Qom in the 1960s and the development of the technique of working with fabricated steel profiles; But in earlier examples, the serrated edges on the façade (described in the text) were a dominant pattern (right source: Authors; left- archive of road and urbanism ministry branch of Qom)

 5.1.
-Community Made Patterns and components of the Facades: None-residential buildings
+Community Made Patterns and Components of the Facades: None-residential Buildings

-Facing the street as a new situation for commercial buildings, at least in early steps did not lead to a modern choice by people for facading.some new typology of facades were emerged that was clear ties with bazaar internal design.
-This kind of facades, which is quite valuable in terms of architectural details, has a more coherent visual system compared with modern ones.
-The general rule in these views is the notion of"two independent but cohesive cubes stacked on top of each other"; With this idea, certain points of the facade, i.e.: the transition between the two floors and the sky line, as well as the intersection of the structural elements with the facade, are of special importance; Some of the characteristics of these elements can be mentioned as follows: Solid body consists of two parts: brick strips (usually in the place of walls and load-bearing elements) and white body and place of openings that have gypsum or plaster cover.
-Also, if an arch is used in the opening of the ground floor, the created transitional triangular area is usually brick worked.
+Facing the street, as a new condition for commercial buildings—at least in its early stages—did not automatically lead to a modern choice of façades by the people.
+Instead, new façade typologies emerged that retained clear connections to the internal design of traditional bazaars.
+These façades, notable for their architectural detailing, exhibit a more coherent visual system compared with modern ones.
+A common principle in these designs is the concept of “two independent but cohesive cubes stacked on top of each other”.
+Within this framework, certain points of the façade—such as the transition between floors, the skyline, and the intersections of structural elements with the façade—hold special significance.
+Key characteristics of these elements include a solid body composed of two parts: brick strips, typically used for walls and load-bearing elements, and a lighter white surface surrounding openings covered with gypsum or plaster.
+Additionally, when an arch is employed for ground-floor openings, the resulting triangular transitional area is usually detailed in brickwork.